500tech/angular2-redux-bindings/README.md

 ```

-Bind an action creator to a component property with `@MapState`:
+Bind an action creator to a component property with `@BindActions`:

 ```
   import {bindActions}   from 'angular2-redux-bindings'